Careers, Education, Information, Advice and Guidance (CEIAG)

 Curriculum Career Leaders:

-Ms. J Tebby, Mr S Burnaby, Mr. S Zabielski, Ms. E Blamire, Ms L Fountain, Ms. S Lomax, Ms. A Jones, Ms. L Bancroft, Ms. C Sinden, Mr. I Rankin, Ms. T Osborn, Ms M Sherrardl, Ms. H Samawe, Ms. C Chandler, Ms C Belfield, Ms E March.
+Ms. J Tebby, Mr. S Zabielski, Ms L Fountain, Ms. S Lomax, Ms. A Jones, Ms. L Bancroft, Ms. C Sinden, Mr. I Rankin, Ms. T Osborn, Ms. C Chandler, Ms C Belfield, Ms E March.

 Measuring and assessing the impact of the careers programme on pupils

-Throughout the academic year students are asked individuality and in groups about the impact of the careers programme on them, feedback is usually verbal, students sharing their thoughts and comments or written, through evaluation/feedback forms or through an online survey tool provided by Survey Monkey.
-As a school, we also listen to the feedback/comments from parents/guardians at Parent’s Evenings, Year 8 Options Evening and the 6th Form Open Evening in assisting their child’s future career and educational planning and the support they have received.
+Throughout the academic year students are asked individuality and in groups about the impact of the careers programme on them, feedback is usually verbal, students sharing their thoughts and comments or written, through evaluation/feedback forms with Microsoft Forms.
+As a school, we also listen to the feedback/comments regarding the many ‘Careers Education, Information, Advice and Guidance (CEIAG) events for all year groups, from parents/guardians at Parent’s Evenings, Year 8 Options Evening and the 6th Form Open Evening in assisting their child’s future career and educational planning and the support they have received.
 We also regularly receive feedback from employers who have had students on Work Experience placements with them.
 Both teaching and non-teaching staff along with the students themselves also provide a guide in terms of measuring and assessing the impact of the careers programme on pupils through the final destination records obtained.

 Review date of the information published